A Small-Town Outcast Finds Redemption

 He referred to Alvin as the Boo Radley of the town.

-More than 20 years after the acquittal, the two men meet regularly for lunch, and Alvin, 81, reportedly snagged at least one girlfriend post-trial.
+More than 20 years after the acquittal, the two men were meeting regularly for lunch, and Alvin, 81, reportedly snagged at least one girlfriend post-trial.

 That’s all for this post.
 Until next time, cheers. – RR